lc131/snake/README.md

 User Input:
 Arrow key controls allow for responsive direction changes without allowing direct reversal.
+Spacebar to pause and esc to get menu

 Simple UI and Scoring:
 Basic score tracking by counting the snake's length and a message box popup when the snake collides with itself.